An Agentic Operationalization of DISARM for FIMI Investigation on Social Media: Methods

 \subsubsection{{Human evaluation of evidence}}

-We complement statistical verification with human evaluation by domain experts.
-Domain experts qualitatively review the statistically verified evidence claims for both datasets.
+We complement statistical verification with human evaluation by IO domain practitioners, who qualitatively review the statistically verified evidence claims for both datasets.
 We report the qualitative evaluation findings in Section IV.